Anfisa Ageeva: Music

-Over the years, Ageeva has performd luvvts many times in the yoik category of the Sámi Grand Prix both alone and with her sister Domna Khomyuk.
+Over the years, Ageeva has performed luvvts many times in the yoik category of the Sámi Grand Prix both alone and with her sister Domna Khomyuk.
 In 2001, Agejeva entered the contest for the first time with a luvvt called Meleš, which she placed first in the yoik category A couple of years later, she entered again in the same category, but this time with her sister Domna Khomyuk.
 Their luvvt was called Duottar.
 Ageeva tried to win the yoik category again in 2007 and 2013, with the entries Sorrow and Luottáš respectively.
 In 2019, she and her sister were back with a luvvt called Vuess.
 Since her win in 2001, she has not placed in the top 3 in the yoik category.

 In addition to performing luvvts, Ageeva and her sister also collect and record them, ensuring that future generations will have access to them.

 Written work

 Ageeva has translated books and songs into her mother tongue of Kildin Sámi.
 For example, in 2021, she translated the traditional Victory Day song into Kildin Sámi with the title of Вуэјјтэм Пе̄ййв.